david419kr/steamless-controller-dualshock4-dualsense/README.md

 ## How it works

-The Steam Controller exposes a vendor HID collection (usage page `0xFF00`) that carries all game input in state reports (ID `0x42` or `0x45`, depending on firmware/connection path).
+The Steam Controller exposes a vendor HID collection (usage page `0xFF00`) that carries all game input in a 54-byte report (ID `0x42`) at ~60 Hz.
 By default the firmware runs in **lizard mode**, emulating a keyboard and mouse so the controller works without drivers.

-SteamlessController sends HID feature reports to disable lizard mode, then reads the raw input reports and translates them into a virtual Xbox 360 or DualShock 4 controller via ViGEmBus.
-In DualShock 4 mode it also enables raw IMU reports, maps the Steam Controller gyro/accelerometer fields into the DS4 extended report, maps both trackpads into DS4 touch contacts, and forwards virtual-controller rumble back to the Steam Controller haptics.
+SteamlessController sends HID feature reports to disable lizard mode, then reads the raw input reports and translates them into a virtual Xbox 360 controller via ViGEmBus.
+A background heartbeat re-sends the disable command every 800 ms to keep lizard mode off.

 The full input report layout is documented in [`src/steam/SteamController.h`](src/steam/SteamController.h).